-Case History for The American Macular Degeneration Foundation, Macular.org
+Case History for The American Macular Degeneration Foundation, Macular.orgSEO

-Click here to see September 2016 Google results for the highly competitive phrase “macular degeneration”–or search that phrase in Google now.
+Click here to see September 2016 Google results for the highly competitive phrase “macular degeneration”.
+Or search that phrase in Google now.

 Case History of Jerry’s Artarama, JerrysArtarama.com

-2007 website sales rose 30%, and that’s on top of DISC’s four years of excellent search marketing results.
+2007 website sales rose 30%, and that’s on top of DISC’s four years of excellent results.
 Each year saw dramatic improvements.
 For example, in our first 2003-4 year, ROI (all search marketing costs subtracted from gross profit) = $1,331,000.

 2007 PPC, comparison shopping engines, and trusted feeds earn about $1,191,000 in gross profitClick costs plus DISC’s labor were $155,000, with PPC sales at $1,169,000, for a gross profit of about $570,000.

-Trusted feed/shopping comparison site sales increased every month in 2007 over 2006, for a total increase of about $350,000 over DISC’s superb work the previous year.
-These 2007 sales were $1,513,000, with total costs at $135,000, for a gross profit of about $621,000.
+Trusted feed and comparison shopping engine sales increased every month in 2007 over 2006, for a total increase of about $350,000 over DISC’s superb work the previous year.
+These 2007 sales were $1,513,000, with total costs at $135,000, for a gross profit of about $621,000.2003-2004 SEO

-|Before DISC’s SEO in late November 2003:||After DISC’s first round of SEO, reported 4/04:|
+|Before DISC’s SEO in Nov.
+2003:||After DISC’s first round of SEO, reported 4/04:|

 Case History of Bar Harbor Chamber of Commerce, BarHarborInfo.com

-The stats below show SEO ROI for a client that came to us with a tons of traffic, a 12 year history, PageRank of 6, and thousands of incoming links, many of them very strong.
+The stats below show SEO ROI for a client that came to us with tons of traffic, a 12 year history, PageRank of 6, and thousands of incoming links, many of them very strong.
 Our SEO went live on 4/25/10, with additions afterwards.